-It is the mission of Long Beach Meditation (LBM) to provide a safe, nurturing place to learn and practice the healing art of meditation.
-We provide the profound teachings and practices that align with Buddha's path to awakening.
-Although we emphasize mindfulness practice and the teachings of the Buddha, we do not espouse or reject any religion.
+It is the mission of Long Beach Meditation to offer a welcoming space for all to learn the healing arts of meditation and mindfulness.
+We practice the profound teachings that align with the Buddha’s path to awakening.

 Our vision is that by 2019, Long Beach Meditation will offer classes five days a week in order to increase levels of peace, well-being, and compassion for hundreds of people that live, work, and visit in the Greater Long Beach community.
 We gather feedback about our programs to ensure that they are meaningful and valuable to our guests.
 We are dedicated to teaching and promoting meditation, the Dharma, and mindfulness practice, while emphasizing unity, diversity, and creating a space for community.